alexbelloni/hubbottwo/README.md

 ✔ Include an image in the response in addition to text

 ## Technical hurdles and new knowledge
-### hurdles
+### Hurdles
 Follow a configuration guide based on old versions of Slack pages
 Understand a new coding syntax (CoffeeScript)
 Fix the token environment variable in Windows (; issue)
-### new things
+### New things
-hubot framework
+Hubot framework
-how to connect a chatbot to slack
+How to connect a chatbot to slack
-new hubot external packages
+Hubot external packages

 ## Running hubbottwo Locally